-Washington state Attorney General sues two gyms that remain open despite coronavirus stay-home order
+Washington state attorney general sues 2 gyms that remain open despite coronavirus stay-home order

 The attorney general’s lawsuits are civil actions and don’t prevent local prosecutors from choosing to bring criminal charges, according to the attorney general’s office, which doesn’t have original criminal jurisdiction.

-The City of Arlington sent a letter Thursday warning the PA Fitness owners that, because they are operating unlawfully, the city has the right to revoke their business license, impose daily penalties, seek a court order to stop their operation, and refer the case for criminal prosecution, according to Ferguson’s office.
+The city of Arlington sent a letter Thursday warning the PA Fitness owners that, because they are operating unlawfully, the city has the right to revoke their business license, impose daily penalties, seek a court order to stop their operation, and refer the case for criminal prosecution, according to Ferguson’s office.